-For many of us, 2012 will begin with a promise—a promise that this year we will accomplish that which has eluded us.
+For many of us, 2022 began with a promise—a promise that this year we will accomplish that which has eluded us.
 Often it’s the everyday things that prove most difficult—managing your schedule, treating people the way you ought to, and keeping things in perspective when chaos is at hand.
 The sad truth is that nearly 80% of us will fall off the resolution bandwagon by Super Bowl Sunday; and by this time next year, a mere 5% of us will have succeeded in reaching our goals.

 There are two reasons why we’re so bad at reaching our resolutions.
 The first is that we bite off more than we can chew.
 It may seem reasonable to pick up three or four new skills to add to your repertoire, but that’s an expectation the mind can’t execute.
 When we try to develop too many new skills at once, they become competing priorities that leave us distracted, discouraged and overwhelmed.

 The second reason most self-improvement efforts are doomed to fail is that our emotions have a nasty habit of hijacking our behavior.
 Without a strong ability to recognize and manage our emotions as they occur, old habits are sure to die hard.

 The good news is that you can address both problems and make the changes you desire by resolving this year to develop a single skill—emotional intelligence (EQ).
 Piles of research over the last two decades has shown that emotional intelligence is likely the single most powerful success factor yet discovered, affecting everything from job performance and annual income to mood and satisfaction in life.

 We’ve tested emotional intelligence alongside 33 other critical skills and found that it subsumes the majority of them, including time management, decision-making and communication.
 It’s no wonder that emotional intelligence is responsible for 58% of performance in all types of jobs and is the single greatest driver of leadership and personal excellence.